 Graham McPhail has been at the forefront of historical performance practice in New Zealand since his return from study in Holland with Sigiswald Kuijken in the 1980s.
-Along with Sally and James Tibbles and Margaret Cooke, Graham formed Extempore, one of New Zealand's first ensembles devoted to early music performance (Sons of Bach recording).
-Graham has worked extensively with other early music players in New Zealand including Bronwen Pugh and Robert Petre (Rameau - Pièces de Clavecin), and has led Bach Musica NZ and Pipers Sinfonia in Auckland, who explored baroque style on modern instruments under his guidance.
+Graham is a member of Extempore, one of New Zealand's first ensembles devoted to early music performance.
+Graham has worked extensively with other early music players in New Zealand including Bronwen Pugh and Robert Petre (www.restorationensemble.co.nz), and has led Bach Musica NZ and Pipers Sinfonia in Auckland, who explored baroque style on modern instruments under his guidance.
 In 2004, along with Helen Brinkman, he formed NZ Barok.
-Graham has taught most of New Zealand's current generation of baroque string players, many of whom contribute to the success of NZ Barok.
-Alongside his performing career, Graham taught secondary school music for twenty years and contributed to music education at a national level through his work for NZQA and the New Zealand Suzuki Institute.
+Graham has been artistic co-director for NZ Barok and his creative leadership has been pivotal in the success of NZ Barok’s 15 years of concerts throughout New Zealand, radio New Zealand broadcasts, and their three CD recordings.
+Graham has taught most of New Zealand's current generation of baroque string players, many of whom contribute to the success of NZ Barok including Miranda Hutton, Lara Hall, and Amelia Giles.
 Graham is now Senior Lecturer in music education at the University of Auckland, Faculty of Education and Social Work.

-Wen Chuan Lin is active as a professional viola player with the Auckland Philharmonia Orchestra and with chamber ensembles, having graduated from the Royal Conservatory of Music of Brussels, Belgium, where she obtained 1st Prize and Superior Diplomas on viola and in chamber music performance.
+Wen Chuan Lin is active as a professional viola player with the Auckland Philharmonia Orchestra and Auckland Chamber Orchestra, having graduated from the Royal Conservatory of Music of Brussels, Belgium, where she obtained 1st Prize and Superior Diplomas on viola and in chamber music performance.
 She discovered her interest in baroque music playing on original instruments with Graham McPhail, and has been a regular member of NZ Barok since the group was founded in 2004.
-Wen Chuan has also played with NZ early music ensembles Extempore and Age of Discovery.
-She has been invited to play as principal viola and participated in chamber music programmes with Sydney's period orchestra, Orchestra seventeen88 (now the Australian Romantic & Classical Orchestra).
-In 2016 she was invited to play with the Australian Haydn Ensemble and with Formosa Baroque in Taiwan.
-She has participated in a masterclass in Collevecchio, Italy, with Sigiswald Kuijken, and collaborated with musicians such as Martin Gester, Roy Goodman, Francois Fernandez, Marc Hantai, and Francois Guerrier.
+Wen Chuan has played with NZ early music ensembles Extempore and Age of Discovery.
+She has participated in the Peninsula Summer Festival in Melbourne for French operas, a CD project with the Australian Haydn ensemble and a masterclass with Early Music pioneer Sigiswald Kuijken in Collevecchio, Italy.
+Wen Chuan also travels to Australia to play with period instruments orchestra ARCO - Australian Romantic and Classical Orchestra under the direction of late Richard Gill AO and Rachael Beesley.
+She also tours with Formosa Baroque in Taiwan, with whom she was invited to perform at Forbidden City Early Music Festival in Beijin and Tianjin (2019) She has performed with eminent musicians such as Pierre Hantaï, Marc Hantaï, François Fernandez, Luis Octavio Santos, Ryo Terakado, Marc Mauillon, Patrick Beaugiraud, Rainer Zipperling.
 Photograph by Adrian Malloch.

 Originally from Hawkes Bay, Janne Ensor completed a BMus in violin performance, studying at the University of Otago (with Tessa Peterson and Donald Maurice) and then at Victoria University in Wellington (with Helene Pohl).
 While at Otago, she also completed a BSc majoring in physics, and was awarded the Beverley Scholarship in Physics and the Alice Kirschner Prize in Music.
 She has performed in various orchestras throughout the country, including the Dunedin Sinfonia, Wellington Sinfonia, the Auckland Chamber Orchestra, Bach Musica NZ, NZ Pops and Pipers Sinfonia.
 Janne has also worked as a secondary school teacher at St Cuthbert's College, and as an Acoustical Consultant with Marshall Day Acoustics.
 In this role she worked in both environmental and architectural acoustics and continues to be interested in the acoustics of concert halls and theatres.
 Janne is now a freelance musician based in Auckland.
 Her first experience in playing the baroque violin was at Victoria University and she is currently studying the baroque violin with Graham McPhail.